 Between overdraft “protection” (protection for whom?) and revolving credit, it’s all to easy to just keep spending like you’re in Congress!

-Thus the envelope system keeps us in check.
+Thus the cash envelope system keeps us in check.
 It holds us accountable.
 We’re more apt to scrutinize just how bad we want that Starbucks coffee each morning.
 And by simply looking in our wallet, we know exactly how much we have left to spend.